InternetRalsei/InternetRalsei/README.md

 English (UK)(Native/Reccomended): 100%

-German (DE): 40% *Fun fact: Igot a 7 in my German GCSE, exceeding the 6 that I was originally slated to get!*
+German (DE): 65% *Fun fact: I got a 7 in my German GCSE, exceeding the 6 that I was originally slated to get!*

 **I do not take language learning requests.
 I've already quit Duolingo as it is**